apnadkarni/blt/doc/combomenu.rst

 than the actual menu, the appropiate scrollbar is exposed.

 When mapped, the *combomenu* displays a menu items.
-There exist several different types of items, each with different actions and properties.
+There exist several different types of items, each with different actions and attributes.
 Items of different types may be combined in a single menu.
 Menu items are not distinct widgets; the entire *combomenu* is one widget.